Navigating Taxation in Dubai: A Simple Guide

 It’s accurate to say that the majority of individuals in the UAE, including citizens, expatriates, employees, and the self-employed, do not need to file or pay taxes on their UAE-source or foreign-source income.

 Historically, businesses in the UAE have also enjoyed zero income tax on their profits.
-However, this is set to change with the Ministry of Finance’s announcement on January 31, 2022, of the introduction of federal corporate income tax in the UAE, which is expected to apply to fiscal years starting on or after June 1, 2023.
+However, this has recently changed, with the Ministry of Finance’s announcement on January 31, 2022, of the introduction of federal corporate income tax in the UAE, applying to fiscal years starting on or after June 1, 2023.

 Taxation in the UAE: A Closer Look